 Family Safaris are best with children of seven or so.
 By this age, the safari planning questions become easier to answer.
 If a lodge takes children under 12 then they’re allowed to go on the ‘adult’ game drives once they are six years old (eight years at some lodges).
 There’s loads of info on safaris with younger kids (some of it written by us!)
 This article is focusing on tips for family safaris with older children or even teenagers.

-All lodges try to put families together on a game drive, which could give you some more flexibility in game drive lengths.
+Lodges try to put families together on a game drive, providing some flexibility in game drive lengths.
 But there is no guarantee of this.
 Nor can you guarantee that the other family has the same expectations as yours – they might have been coming to the bush for years!

 So if you choose a safari lodge on the basis of its game-viewing rather than its kids’ safari programme, your children need to be comfortable spending 3+ hours on a game drive.
 However in our experience most children can do this as it’s such a novel experience.
 Some lodges are particularly family-friendly with kids’ activities available.
 But often these are geared towards younger kids of under 8-10 years old.
 Other lodges are happy to accept children but they don’t provide any special facilities.
 So your kids need to be happy to amuse themselves without the aid of television…